 What is Bear's Breeches?

 Bear’s breeches (Acanthus mollis) is a herbaceous perennial that is native to the Mediterranean.
 It is often referred to simply as “acanthus”.
 The plants are pictured in both the Greek and Roman art and sculpture.
-In fact, I unknowingly became familiar with acanthus leaves when I learned the different architectural styles of classical pillars.
+In fact, I unknowingly became familiar with acanthus leaves in college when I learned the different architectural styles of classical pillars.
 Depictions of acanthus leaves are found on the capitals of Corinthian columns.

 Bear’s breeches have been gracing our gardens since ancient times.
 The first written mention of them growing in Italian gardens was in 1548.
 William Robinson, a British garden writer, mentions the plants in his famous book, The Wild Garden, in 1870.
-Peter Henderson, who owned a nursery in NJ, mentions them in his book, Handbook of Plants in 1890.
+Peter Henderson, who owned a nursery in New Jersey, mentions them in his book, Handbook of Plants in 1890.

-Acanthus are hardy in zones 7 – 10, but they grow very well in my NJ zone 6 garden.
+Acanthus are hardy in zones 7 – 10, but they grow very well in my New Jersey zone 6 garden.
 The secret to getting them through the colder winters of zones 5 and 6, is to cover the crowns with a thick layer of mulch in the fall.
 Be sure to remove the mulch in the spring when the plants start growing again.

 The plants are large, up to 3 feet tall and 3 feet wide.
 The leaves grow in a clump, up to 2 feet long.
 They are evergreen in warmer climates.
 In colder climates, it’s best to not clear away the dead foliage in the fall.
 Leave it to protect the crown over the winter.

 The flowers grow on a spiny stalk and look a lot like snapdragons.
 There can be up to 120 flowers on each flower stalk.
 The flowers appear to be purple and white, but the purple is actually a bract that covers the white flowers.
 The flowers are exclusively pollinated by bumble bees and large bees that are strong enough to force their way inside the flower to the nectar.
 Bloomtime is late spring to early summer for approximately 3 to 4 weeks.